Justxd22/Eviltwin-Huawei_XD/README.md

 # Credits
  - [@athanstan](https://github.com/athanstan/EvilTwin_AP_CaptivePortal)
-   @athanstan i copied the upgrading animation from him,
+   i copied the upgrading animation from him,
-   he also has another good repos check it out!
+   he also has good repos check it out!

 pm on telegram for any queries [@Pine_Orange](t.me/Pine_Orange) or [@xd2222](t.me/xd2222)